godsight/LittlePrologApplication/doc/ReadMe.txt

 	  by clicking on the ";" button on the console command line or the user could stop going through the list by clicking on the send button again.
           When no value could satisfy the variable anymore, the console will output false.

+	~ Adding Metainformation

+	- Users can add additional information for a program.

+	~ Creating Mathematical Rules

+	- In the program, the user could create new mathematical rules by dragging a Mathematical Computation element from the left sidebar into the coding playground in the middle of the application
+	- Read element, Write element and Operator element can be added into Mathematical Computation element by dragging them from left sidebar into Mathematical Computation element.

+	~ Modifying Mathematical Rules

+	- Users could modify the mathematical rule's name and its arguments by clicking on the input boxes on the mathematical rules.
+	- Additional arguments can be added dragging Read, Write and Operator object into mathematical rule.
+	- For Operator Object, users can click on plus button to expand it.
+	- Values of these arguments can be changed by selecting the desired argument input box and typing its new value
+	- Arguments can be removed by long click on individual argument and drag them and drop them on bin on the top right corner of the application.

+	~ Deleting Mathematical Rules

+	- To delete a mathematical rules, long click on the mathematical rules and drag it into the bin on the top right corner of the application

+	~ Interpretation of Mathematical Rule

+	- To perform interpretation on mathematical rule, run the interpreter by clicking the run button on the top left corner of the screen.
+Then drag a query rule element into the console command line from the left sidebar of the application and enter the desired mathematical rule's name into query rule element.
+Then, click on "interpret" button on the console command line.
+Result will be output in console.
+Users may be prompt for input for Read functionality.
+When all parameters in mathematical rule has been interpreted, console will output true if all parameters in mathematical rule are true, else false will be output in console.

 	~ Save and Load Files~

 	- To save a program, first enter the metainformation on the right side of the application.
 Click on the save button on the bottom of the metainformation section to save.